-Any school district that suspends or expels a student under this section shall allow for the student to make academic progress as described below and continue to provide educational services to the student during the period of suspension or expulsion under section 21 of chapter 76.
-If the student moves to another district during the period of suspension or expulsion, the new district of residence shall either admit the student to the school or provide educational services to the student in an education service plan, under section 21 of chapter 76.
+Any school district that suspends or expels a student under this section shall allow for the student to make academic progress as described below.
+Students who are suspended for more than 10 consecutive school days or expelled will be provided educational services to the student during the period of suspension or expulsion under section 21 of chapter 76.
+If the student moves to another district during the period of suspension or expulsion or expulsion, the new district of residence shall either admit the student to the school or provide educational services to the student in an education service plan, under section 21 of chapter 76.